The 400 Years – The Silent Years

 The 400 years between when the last book of the Old Testament, Malachi, and those of the New Testament were written are called the “silent years” because there is no Biblical account for them.
 Although it appears that God did not communicate through prophets during that time, the Lord was actually orchestrating history and the movement of nations to prepare the world for the coming of the Messiah.

-A superficial reading of the Bible would make it appear that there is an unexplained 400 year-gap, but it is actually explained as we have just demonstrated and God was actively working behind the scenes to prepare the world to receive the good news of His salvation and deliver His people from the captivity of sin (Job 34:16-20).
+A superficial reading of the Bible would make it appear that there is an unexplained 400 year-gap, but it is actually explained as it has just been shown that the Lord was working behind the scenes to prepare the world to receive the good news of His salvation and deliver His people from the captivity of sin (Job 34:16-20).

 Check out our Bible Answers page for more information on a variety of topics.